-Within forested wetlands, at the first evidence of machinery cutting through the duff layer to mineral soil deeper than 15 centimetres (6 in) and longer than 4 metres (13 ft), the machinery must exit the 30 metre (100 ft) buffer and the rut must be immediately smooth graded and blanketed with mulch, slash, and/or brush mat.
-Machinery may only advance beyond this point on pre-fabricated/engineered swamp mats which must be removed as the machinery leaves the area, brush mats, or when the ground is frozen solid unless the permittee has a "standard operating procedure" which addresses rutting risk in forested wetlands.
-Note: If there is a "standard operating procedure" in place, it must be reviewed by DELG.
+Within forested wetlands, at the first evidence of machinery cutting through the duff layer to mineral soil deeper than 15 centimetres and longer than 4 metres, the machinery shall exit the 30-metre buffer and the rut shall be immediately smooth graded and blanketed with mulch, slash, and/or brush mat.
+Machinery may only advance beyond this point on pre-fabricated/engineered swamp mats which shall be removed as the machinery leaves the area, brush mats, or when the ground is frozen solid unless the permittee has a "best management plan" which addresses rutting risk in forested wetlands.
+Any "best management plan" shall be reviewed and approved by DELG.